Deep learning forecasts of cosmic acceleration parameters from DECi-hertz Interferometer Gravitational-wave Observatory: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the National Key Research and Development Program of China (Grant No. 2021YFC2203004); the National Natural Science Foundation of China under Grants Nos.
-12021003, 11690023, and 11920101003; the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB23000000; and the Interdiscipline Research Funds of Beijing Normal University.
+12021003, 12147102, 11690023, and 11920101003;the Natural Science Foundation of Chongqing (Grant No. CSTB2023NSCQ-MSX0103); the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB23000000; and the Interdiscipline Research Funds of Beijing Normal University.